 If you have experienced a crime you might be feeling worried or angry, or have questions about what you can do.
 You are not alone.

-If you do decide to go to the Police, young people who are victims (under 18) are eligible for ‘Enhanced Entitlements’ under the Victim’s Code of Practice, which means that you are entitled to extra support throughout the process from speaking to the Police, right through to if your case goes to court.
-This extra support can make you feel safer and ensure you feel comfortable through the process.
-See video below:
+If you do decide to go to the Police, young people who are victims (under 18) are eligible for ‘Enhanced Entitlements’ under the Victim’s Code of Practice, which means that you can get extra support through the process, from speaking to the Police, right through to if your case goes to court.
+This extra support can make you feel safer and ensure you feel comfortable.
+This is explained in the video below:

 For more information, see our pages on the Criminal Justice Process.